Vijaydfghjk/Restaurant-Management/README.md

 - Golang with Gin Framework for building REST APIs.
 - MongoDB for NoSQL database storage.
 - JWT Authentication for security.
+- Docker for containerized deployment.
+- Swagger API Documentation for easy API testing and visualization.

 ## User Authentication (Signup & Login)